 If you don’t have photogenic products or services, you can create your own images for free on packages like Canva and Pablo.
 You can overlay words onto pictures, and create event notices, posters, blog headers etc. So there really is no excuse not to have some sort of image if you are posting on social media.
 This is one I use on Facebook, Twitter and have had printed into a postcard sized flyer.
 If you want to use your face or words inserted into a fun image try PhotoFunia.

-Part of LinkedIn, SlideShare you to create and share a professional presentations and tutorials.
+Part of LinkedIn, SlideShare allows you to create and share a professional presentations and tutorials.
 It is a great way to add media to your LinkedIn profile and is also a great source of information for learning.
 You simply upload your files to create a presentation and save as a pdf before uploading.
 For example you could break a blog down into a number of pages with visuals for each key point.
 Try to make them high on design and visuals rather than lots of text that means that longer presentations can quickly be flicked through.

 Another good way of breaking up posts about your own business is to post a relevant, motivational or funny quote within an image.
 There are lots of sites out there such as Brainy Quote and PostQuotes– why not save the ones you like to Pinterest so you can access them later?
 Before posting always make sure you can share them by checking the website, crediting the originator or including any credit in the image rather than cropping it out.
 Or to avoid copyright issues you can create your own branded quotes in packages like Canva.